Journalist. Podcaster.

 I fell in love with radio as a late-night listener, and got my start in public radio in 2003.
 It was the first time I’d ever felt truly at home in a job.

-After creating The Broad Experience podcast on women and work and hosting it for more than a decade, I’ve switched to focus on stories about aging and longevity.
+I started out covering a lot of business stories for Marketplace, then created The Broad Experience podcast on women and work and hosted it for more than a decade.
+I now focus on stories about aging and longevity.
 We all want to make it to old age, but society treats older people terribly.
-Societal attitudes then affect the way older people see themselves.
-I’d like to be part of changing attitudes to aging through my writing.
+Those attitudes end up affecting how older people see themselves.
+I’d like to help change attitudes to aging through my writing.
 I was a Columbia University Age Boom Academy fellow in 2023, and a Journalists in Aging fellow with the Gerontological Society of America in 2024.

-I also work with clients to produce and host their podcasts,
+I also work with clients to write, produce, and host their podcasts.

 I aim for thoughtful, nuanced storytelling in a world that sees everything in black and white.